Hakeem al-Araibi: After return from Thailand: Feb 2019

 On 27 February 2019 al-Araibi told of his ordeal in The Guardian, expressing his gratitude to all concerned for helping to secure his release and his relief at his return, but also of his belief that Bahrain will continue to pursue him.
 He also wrote of several cases of Bahrain's abuse of human rights, including the detention of activist Najah Yusuf and jiujitsu champion Mohamed Mirza, and his belief in the ability of sports bodies to apply effective pressure to bring about change.

+In November 2019 he was appointed to the role of Community and Human Rights Advocate with Football Victoria.
+A role created in collaboration with Professional Footballers Australia, its aim is to inspire and support players from culturally and linguistically diverse communities, by telling his own story.
+Initially announced as a part-time position, it was confirmed as a permanent full-time position in December 2019.
+As of 2023 he is still in the role.

 Detention in Thailand

 Al-Araibi and his wife flew to Thailand on 27 November 2018 for a belated honeymoon, but both were detained upon arrival at Bangkok's Suvarnabhumi Airport, at the request of Bahraini authorities, and in response to an Interpol red notice.
 The couple were moved to the Suan Plu immigration detention centre on 2 December.
 Al-Araibi's wife was later released and he was moved to Bangkok Remand Prison.

 Questions about the role of the Australian Federal Police in his arrest were raised after it was reported that the AFP, working as locally based Interpol, had notified Thailand of his arrival and did not flag his refugee status.
 However, this was denied in a later press statement given by the Australian government, which said that by Bahrain had issued the Red Notice on 8 November 2018.
 The statement said that on 30 November Interpol rescinded the Red Notice, which had been issued erroneously and contrary to Interpol's rules regarding refugees and asylum-seekers, upon advice from Australia.

 On 4 February 2019 al-Araibi arrived at the Bangkok court with his feet shackled together in front of many international supporters and news cameras, begging not to be sent back to Bahrain.
 However the Thai attorney-general's office ruled that Bahrain had a legitimate "criminal" case, and the court granted him 60 days, until 5 April, to submit his legal defence to stop his extradition to the country of his birth.
 He would have to remain in a Thai prison until his next court appearance on 22 April, after he was denied bail, when decisions would be made on permissible witnesses and the length of the extradition hearing.
 Al-Araibi's lawyer, Nadthasiri Bergman, said that it was "clearly a political case".

-On 11 February, he was released after Thai prosecutors dropped the case, arriving in Australia the following day.
+On 11 February, he was released after Thai prosecutors dropped the case on Bahrain's request, and arrived in Australia the following day.
 He was granted Australian citizenship one month later, on 12 March 2019.